By Vadim Birstein

 The report that Abakumov had provided for Molotov, on the suggestion to liquidate Wallenberg, had been given to me personally by [Vladimir] Malin, Khrushchev’s assistant in his secretariat, with whom I was on good terms.

 In fact, in 1953-54, when Serov was involved in the Wallenberg Case, Malin’s title was an Inspector at the Central Committee’s (CC) apparatus, and later, from February 1955 on, he headed the CC General Department, i.e., the Presidium’s secretariat, attended all Presidium meetings and made notes at the meetings.
 The report that Serov mentioned was, apparently, the letter to Molotov, in which Abakumov described the plan of Wallenberg’s “liquidation.”
-This letter, dated July 17, 1947, was registered as outgoing from the MGB and incoming in Molotov’s Secretariat.
-However, in 1991-99, during the work of the Swedish-Russian Working Group on Raoul Wallenberg, it was supposedly not found either in the FSB, nor the MID archives.
+This letter, dated July 17, 1947, was registered as outgoing from the MGB and incoming in Molotov’s Secretariat in the Council of Ministers.
+However, in 1991-99, during the work of the Swedish-Russian Working Group on Raoul Wallenberg, it was supposedly not found in the FSB, MID, and other archives.
 The question is: If Serov had it in his hands in 1953-54, when and where did this letter disappear?
 Or the Russian authorities do not want to release it as a direct proof that Raoul Wallenberg was “liquidated”?

 Khrushchev’s Knowledge of Wallenberg in 1952